18liedan/genomics_memo/README.md

-#### 🧬 This is my repository for keeping track of my bioinformatics workflow for my conseravtion genomics projects. 🧬
+#### 🧬 This is my repository for keeping track of my bioinformatics workflows that I use in conseravtion genomics projects. 🧬

 Please see the [Wiki page](https://github.com/18liedan/genomics_memo/wiki) for various random notes and tips/tricks that may help you.